-The next F-150, which will debut in late 2014 as a 2015 model, could boast an average of 3 mpg better fuel economy across its lineup, an unnamed source revealed to Reuters.
+The next F-150, which is expected to hit the market in late 2014 as a 2015 model, could boast an average of 3 mpg better fuel economy across its lineup, an unnamed source revealed to Reuters.
 The source is identified only as an "industry" member, not necessarily a Ford employee.

 "They're shooting for best-in-class fuel economy," the source said.

 Ford is remaining mum on the next generation F-150, although spokesman Mike Levine told Reuters that the automaker is "committed to offering our customers leading fuel economy."